Featured Post

 Location of Danville, VA

 The area they set off for in early 1769 would later become northeastern Tennessee.
-It was known to William Jr. due to prior hunting trips with his brother John their family friend Daniel Boone (yup, doing a little name dropping here).
+It was known to William Jr. due to prior hunting trips with his brother John, and their family friend Daniel Boone (yup, doing a little name dropping here).
 Daniel Boone and the Bean family were experienced longhunters, and their early exploration of what would soon become the Watauga District, was invaluable to future settlement ventures.
-In 1762, William's brother John had established a camping site along Boones Creek, a branch of the Watauga River near current day Johnson City.
-Hunting/scouting trips such as these could last for up to 6 months at a time, so it was likely a site with which they were well familiar.
+In 1762, William's brother John established a camping site for the group along Boones Creek, a branch of the Watauga River near current day Johnson City.
+Hunting/scouting trips such as these could last for up to 6 months at a time, so it was likely a site with which they became well familiar.

 Approximate location of hunting site and later cabin of William & Lydia Bean